audreymhoughton/audreymhoughton/README.md

 - Bridging the gap between infrastructure and development

 - Documenting and communicating technical work clearly and effectively

+- Working with high-performance computing (HPC) environments, including managing workloads with SLURM

+- Implementing parallel and batch processing for scalable, efficient computations and resource management

+- Building and optimizing data pipelines for efficient data ingestion, reduction, analysis, visualization, and manipulation

+- Applying data reduction techniques and transforming raw data into actionable insights

 ## 🛠 Tech I use & like:
 `Python` • `Linux` • `Bash` • `Git` • `Prometheus` • `Grafana` • `SLURM` • `Kubernetes`